Shashwat-Joshi/Flutter-Project-01/README.md

 # Flutter-Project-01
-A flutter application using randomuser.me/ API
+A flutter application using randomuser.me API

+## NOTE